Pierre-D-G/Blog-Static-Template/README.md

-# NodeBlog-Static-Template
+# Blog-Static-Template
-Static Pages for my Nodeblog Repository
+Static Pages for my Nodeblog and RailsBlog Repositories and probably a Python Django as well as PHP Blog in the future

 ## Project Info

-This is the html pages for another project, NodeBlog(https://github.com/Pierre-D-G/NodeBlog).
+This is the html pages for a fictional blog website.

 A Blog site which allows you to create blogs as well as edit and delete created blogs

-I bring these html pages to life using Node,Express and MongoDB at the NodeBlog repository(https://github.com/Pierre-D-G/NodeBlog)
+I bring these html pages to life using:

+Node,Express and MongoDB at the NodeBlog repository(https://github.com/Pierre-D-G/NodeBlog)

+Ruby on Rails + SQLite at the RailsBlog repository(https://github.com/Pierre-D-G/RailsBlog)

 ## Created with